jerrimor/MechaCar_Statistical_Analysis/README.md

 What statistical test would you use to test the hypothesis?
 And why?
 What data is needed to run the statistical test?

+In our current economy and with our inflation as it is today, I would create a study that compares the MechaCar's performance against other competitors with fuel efficiency as the critical factor.
+I'd utiilize the metrics listed below to determine which company has the best vehicle with regard to miles per gallon(mpg).
+The multiple variable linear regression model would be a great indicator for illustrating the variables that effect mpg.
+The variables in my case study would include weight of the vehicle, horsepower of the vehicle, and engine size.
+These variables would be added into the linear regression model so that non random variables could be identified.
+Null Hypothesis:
+Alternative Hypothesis:

+The data would be a subset of weights, horsepower, and engine size from all of the vehicles MechaCar and the other competitors manufactor.